raae/queen.raae.codes/content/queen-emails/2022-01-10-this-week/index.md

 I'll have to watch them both after the fact, as Thursday is also the day for our unauthorized and rum-fueled [treasure hunt](https://youtu.be/D_03KW4AkSk) in the sharky waters around the Gatsby islands.

-Last week Fellow [Blogging for Devs](https://bloggingfordevs.com/pro/) member Philo Hermans released [Unlock](https://www.producthunt.com/posts/unlock-7).
+Last week fellow [Blogging for Devs](https://bloggingfordevs.com/pro/) member Philo Hermans released [Unlock](https://www.producthunt.com/posts/unlock-7).
 A product that should take all the pain out of selling software, including npm packages.

 I think this could be a solution for those of us wanting to sell Gatsby Plugins...